aixnr/alpine-mediawiki/README.md

 ## MediaWiki, Parsoid, and PostgreSQL with Docker

 This is an attempt to use Alpine 3.7 as the base image for Mediawiki 1.30 with PHP v7.1.16 (with FPM) and Nginx.
-There is another container for Parsoid (insert version here) that runs with NodeJS (insert version here).
+There is another container for Parsoid (v0.8.0) that runs with NodeJS (v8.9.3).
 As the database backend (specified in `docker-compose.yml`), it is PostgreSQL v10 (Alpine).

 ### The Images